Government will continue to encourage farmers to use organic fertilisers – Agric Minister

 “I was amazed.
 I thought it was going to take a year or two to persuade farmers to switch, but necessity is the mother of all inventions so they are really making do with the constraints of the fertilizer shortage.”

-Earlier, Dr. Akoto paid a courtesy call on the Omanhene of Goaso Traditional Council, Nana Kwasi Bosomprah.
+Earlier, Dr. Akoto paid courtesy call on the Omanhene of Goaso Traditional Council, Nana Kwasi Bosomprah.

 He bemoaned the fact that rains were not falling as it was expected, attributing the development to human activities including indiscriminate cutting down of trees in the forests in the region.